-- 142. Aurora Energy may consider entering into a non-standard contract with customers where there are sufficiently compelling reasons to do so.
-Broadly, a customer should meet some or all of the following criteria in order for a non-standard contract to be considered: - the Assessed Capacity of the Customer's connections exceeds 1,000kVA; - the customer's connection is dedicated: - the customer's load profile is significantly different from comparable connections; and
+- 140. Aurora Energy may consider entering into a non-standard contract with customers where there are sufficiently compelling reasons to do so.
+Broadly, a customer should meet some or all of the following criteria in order for a non-standard contract to be considered: - the Assessed Capacity of the Customer's connections exceeds 1,000kVA; - the customer's connection is dedicated;